Child Development & Learning

 Should I use a sticker chart?

+Ultimately, you want your child to learn to use the toilet because this is the right thing for them to do, rather than to get a reward.
 When praising your child, be specific about the behaviour you are praising, for example rather than saying "Good boy", say "Well done for sitting on the potty" or "I'm proud of you for pulling down your pants by yourself".
+If you are using a sticker chart, keep the reward as getting the sticker rather than building up a certain amount to get a treat and we advise against using food as a treat or reward.

 Should I book the week off work to toilet train my child?